buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 1. **Feature Creation:** Contributors create feature accounts with the Solana CLI as they do now.
-2. **Staging Features for Activation:** In some epoch 0, the multi-signature authority submits features for activation.
+2. **Staging Features for Activation:** In some epoch 0, the multi-signature authority stages created features for activation.
 3. **Signaling Support for Staged Features:** During the next epoch (epoch 1), validators signal which of the staged feature-gates they support in their software.